sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 SAS is telling you the library name **is not a valid SAS name** because **it definitely exceeds the maximum allowed of 8 characters in length**.

 In this case, and contrary to value names, **you cannot change this option**.
+Every new library name that you will create will have to fit within the maxmimum length allowed of 8 characters.

 <a name="sect2"></a>